pedrofolim/devbox/howtos/howto.ruby_homebrew.md

-# Getting Ruby 2 using Homebrew on OS X 10.8.5
+# Getting Ruby using Homebrew

 This is a simple installation of Ruby using Homebrew.
 These instructions were tested on July 13, 2014.